NotCello/RT1/README.md

 Turtles are too close.
 Turtles approach the boundary.

-Dynamic Collision Handling:
-Introduce a smoother separation mechanism for collisions.
-Leader-Follower Behavior:
-Implement a mode where one turtle follows the other while maintaining a safe distance.
-Obstacle Avoidance:
-Extend the simulation to include additional virtual obstacles.

 Conclusion
 This project highlights basic ROS concepts like publishers, subscribers, and services in an interactive simulation.
 The turtles are programmed with collision avoidance and wall avoidance behaviors, ensuring they operate safely within the simulation.
 This combination of user control and automated safety features creates a robust and engaging simulation.